 Many species; known and used chiefly in frost-free parts of Arizona, Florida, Southern California, and Hawaii.
 Valued for brilliant flowers in colors ranging from greenish white through yellow to light or vivid shades of orange and red.
 The flat, beanlike pods following bloom contain poisonous seeds.
 Leaves are divided into three leaflets.
 These are typically thorny plants with strong structural value, both in and out of leaf.
 To eliminate too rapid, succulent growth and limb breakage in larger species, give little or no irrigation during dry weather and prune after flowering.Erythrina sandwicensis

-Hawaiian native to 20 to 45 ft. high and as wide.
+Hawaiian native grows to 20–45 ft. high and as wide.
 Masses of white to chartreuse, coral, orange, red, or bicolored flowers bloom in late summer to winter, preceding the flush of new foliage.
-Extremely drought tolerant; good selection for xeriscape gardens.
+Extremely drought-tolerant; good selection for xeriscape gardens.

 Native to tropical American rain forests, these exotic-looking plants are prized for their large, ofte...

 These tropical orchids have thick, broad, leathery leaves and no pseudobulbs.
 Leaves are flat, to 1 ft...

 Native Hawaiian coastal groundcover.
 Rosettes of succulent gray-green to silvery leaves form a mat 3 i...